gaia-platform/GaiaPlatform/production/catalog/README.md

 ## Databases

-There are two ways to create a database and specifying a table in a database.
+There are two ways to create a database and specifying a table in a database: first, using DDL; second, using `gaiac` command.
+When both are specified, the DDL definition will override the `gaiac` settings.

-### Explicitly through the data definition language
+### Use DDL

 The DDL to create database is `create database`.